nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 * `find Betsy`<br>
   `viewall 1`<br>
   Views all details of the 1st person in the results of the `find` command.

+### Sorting the list of people in the address book: `sort`
+Permanently sorts the current list of people in the address book according to a specification and then display the new list.<br>
+Format: `sort OPTION`

+> Uses particular sorting specification with given `OPTION`.
+  The option number refers to a particular way of sorting.<br>
+  Option 1: Alphabetical Order (lexicographical order) <br>
+  Option 2: Order of Length (shortest to longest)

+Examples:
+* `sort 0`<br>
+ Views the newly sorted address book (in alphabetical order).
+* `sort 1`<br>
+ Views the newly sorted address book (in order of name length).

 ### Clearing all entries : `clear`
 Clears all entries from the address book.<br>